randypeck/Arduino/Screamo/Screamo Overview.md

 - Theme:
   - Roller-coaster / amusement park flavor.
   - Voice, music, and special effects.
+  - Musical theme can be toggled between Callipe/Circus music and Surf Rock (settable in Diagnostics Settings).
 - Features (planned / current):
   - Up to four players.
   - Special game modes and scoring goals (details to be specified separately).